flare-foundation/FTSO-price-provider/README.md

 The repository contains an example of *Flare Network* price provider implementation.

-*Flare Networks* encourages data providers to develop their own custom data provider code, mainly due to the competitive nature of price provision in pursuit of Flare Time Series Oracle rewards.
+*Flare Networks* encourages data providers to develop their own custom data provider code, mainly due to the competitive nature of price provision in pursuit of Flare Time Series Oracle (FTSO) rewards.

+## DISCLAIMER

+This is an example implementation of a data provider.
+It uses the library CCXT to obtain prices from certain exchanges.
+Note that data signal providing for Songbird FTSOs has become a highly competitive business, hence providing the winning prices usually involves more then just sending some prices from exchanges.
+The software can be freely used subject to the attached license.

 ## How it works?